 This portion of the inspection is intended to assess the implementation of the AMPs resulting from the applicant’s license renewal program and may be performed in conjunction with the scoping and screening inspection.
 The inspection verifies that there is reasonable assurance that the applicant has adequately addressed all the identified passive and long-lived SSCs identified during the AMR.
 The inspection verifies, through review of supporting documents and a walkdown of select systems, that the effects of aging can be adequately managed in the period of extended operation.
 For selected SSCs within the scope of the rule the following inspection activities should be performed.

 For the selected SSCs, determine from the LRA the AMPs that are credited with preventing applicable aging effects.
 Verify the AMPs will ensure the aging effects will be managed so that there is reasonable assurance that the intended function will be maintained consistent with the CLB throughout the period of extended operation.
-The applicant should have addressed the recommendations in the GALL Report and any applicable interim staff guidance.
+The applicant should have addressed the recommendations in the Generic Aging Lessons Learned (GALL) Report and any applicable interim staff guidance.

 Review the description of these AMPs from the LRA, updated final safety analysis report, plant procedures, and related engineering support documentation.
 Interview the on-site engineering staff responsible for implementation of these AMPs to assess their knowledge and involvement in the license renewal effort.
 Discuss AMP program methods, past results, past weaknesses and corrections, and future plans.